 The prostate gland is normally a walnut-sized organ located at the base of the urinary bladder, directly in front of the lower rectum.
 It surrounds the urethra, or urinary tube, and is just beneath the skin in front of the anus.
 The prostate is part of the male reproductive system.
 Women do not have a prostate gland.

 Copyright © Nucleus Medical Media, Inc.

-The prostate is one of the few organs that continues to grow throughout life.
+The prostate is one of the few organs that continue to grow throughout life.
 It is said that if you live long enough, your prostate will grow large enough to bother you.
 When it does, it will impede the flow of urine.
 Prostatism and benign prostatic hyperplasia (BPH) are the dominant terms for this nonmalignant enlargement, but they are being replaced by the terms "lower urinary tract symptoms" (LUTS) and "benign prostatic obstruction" (BPO).

 BPH is one of the most prevalent health problems among aging men, affecting six million men in the United States over the age of 50 and an additional estimated 17 million men world-wide.
 By the age of 85, ninety percent of men have enlarged prostates, as assessed by autopsy criteria.

 Growth of prostate tissue is stimulated by dihydrotestosterone, a male hormone.
 As long as this hormone is present, your prostate will keep enlarging.
 Eventually it will begin to squeeze your urethra and make it harder to pass urine.
 To compensate, your bladder muscle gets bigger and stronger, but the prostate will eventually win the battle.